-Here are some of the top beaches of Kerala
+Here is a list of top beaches in Kerala

 Kovalam Beach Kerala

-Located near Thiruvananthapuram, Kovlam beach Kerala is one of the most popular Beaches of Kerala.
+Located near Thiruvananthapuram, Kovalam beach is one of the most popular beaches in Kerala.
 It has the same appeal in Kerala as that of the Baga Beach in Goa.
-It consists of 3 covens- Lighthouse Beach, Hawa Beach and Samudra Beach.
-It is the most developed beach in Kerala with the crescent shaped shores fringed by the palm trees.
-The Lighthouse beach is the most popular among the tourists.
+It consists of 3 covens- Lighthouse Beach, Hawa Beach, and Samudra Beach.
+It is the most developed beach in Kerala with the crescent-shaped shores fringed by the palm trees.
+The Lighthouse beach is the most popular among tourists.
 Here you can find a number of attractions and good eateries along the road.
-If you want to enjoy some downtime away from the hustle and bustle then head to the lesser known Samudra Beach.
+If you want to enjoy some downtime away from the hustle and bustle then head to the lesser-known Samudra Beach.
 Here you might bump into a few fishermen going about their daily routine.

-Bekal Fort is located in Kasaragod district of Kerala, located in the northernmost part of Kerala.
+Bekal Fort is located in the Kasaragod district of Kerala, located in the northernmost part of Kerala.
 It is an hour’s drive from Mangalore.
 Bekal Fort is adjoined to the Bekal Beach.
-The Bekal fort is the oldest and the most preserved fort of Kerala.
+The Bekal Fort is the oldest and the most preserved fort of Kerala.
 It is a giant keyhole shaped fort.
 Surrounding the fort lies the golden shores and secluded beach of Bekal.
-At Bekal you can walk along these picture perfect shores or take a plunge into history by exploring the fort.
-It is one of the most secluded and unspoilt beaches in Kerala.
-If you are looking for some alone time, away from the bustling city life then head to Bekal.
+At Bekal beach, you can walk along these picture-perfect shores or take a plunge into history by exploring the fort.
+It is one of the most secluded and unspoiled beaches in Kerala.
+If you are looking for some peaceful time, away from the bustling city life then head to Bekal beach.

 Marari Beach is located near Alleppey.
-It is a hidden gem.
-In close proximity of the backwaters, it is an ideal destination for those who are looking for a retreat amidst the swaying palm trees and blue waters washing up the shore.
-At Marari, you can get a glimpse of a typical life of fishermen’s village.
+It is a hidden gem located in close proximity to the backwaters.
+It is an ideal destination for those who are looking for a retreat amidst the swaying palm trees and blue waters washing up the shore.
+At Marari, you can get a glimpse of the typical life of a fishermen’s village.
 The beach is secluded and totally untouched.
 You will hardly find a soul on the beach except for the fishermen going on their business and the women of the village can be seen making coir mats and articles.
-At Marari beach soak up the sun and the blissful serenity.